natalieoldroyd/knowledge-system-public/README.md

 ### Common Issues

 **"ModuleNotFoundError: No module named 'flask'"**
-- Solution: Install Flask using `pip install flask`
+- Solution: Run `pip install -r requirements.txt` from the project directory

 **"Permission denied" errors**
 - Solution: Ensure you have write permissions in the directory